-- There are three Tribal QSP Agencies
+- There are three (3) Tribal QSP Agencies

-- Spirit Lake Okiciyapi 36 clients
+- Spirit Lake Okiciyapi 35 clients served

 - Standing Rock Sioux Tribe (N/A)

-- TM Tribal Aging Agency 21 clients
+- TM Tribal Aging Agency 16 clients served

-- North Segment Home Services No current HCBS clients
+- North Segment Home Services (N/A)

 - MFP-TI is funding a Tribal Nations QSP Agency at Turtle Mountain and we are aware that Spirit Lake Nation has one QSP agency, Home Instead is also working with MHA Nation for QSP supports with this funding.

 Strategy 2.
 Implement inflationary rate increase for all HCBS services that may be approved in the 2023-2025 DHHS budget.
-(Implementation date July 1, 2023)
+(Implemented first rate increase July 1, 2023)